Chicago and North Western Railway: 1859 to 1968

 The Chicago and North Western Railway was chartered on June 7, 1859, five days after it purchased the assets of the bankrupt Chicago, St. Paul and Fond du Lac Railroad.
 On February 15, 1865, it merged with the Galena and Chicago Union Railroad, which had been chartered on January 16, 1836.
 Since the Galena & Chicago Union started operating in December 1848, and the Fond du Lac railroad started in March 1855, the Galena and Chicago Union Railroad is considered to be the origin of the North Western railroad system.
 Other lines acquired and added to the network included the Chicago, St. Paul and Fond du Lac Railroad in 1859, the Winona and St. Peter Railroad in 1867, the Chicago, Milwaukee and North Western Railway in 1883, the Sioux City and Pacific Railroad in 1880, the Fremont, Elkhorn and Missouri Valley Railroad in 1884, and the Milwaukee, Lake Shore and Western Railway in 1893.
 They also held extensive property in Michigan, particularly its Upper Peninsula, to the point where they were one of the largest property owners in the state.
 By 1899, the company had rostered 1,380 locomotives, 1,176 passenger cars, and 49,484 freight cars.

+The first repair facilities for rolling stock were located along the Chicago River near the center of Chicago, but these were abandoned for a more extensive, 240-acre plot of land to the west along West Kinzie Street.
+The facilities were expanded in 1900 and became known as the 40th Street Shops, which at that point included three roundhouses, extensive locomotive overhauling capabilities, and a complete set of passenger and freight car shops.
+These shops served the eastern section of the CNW system.
+Meanwhile, the western section was served by back shops in Clinton, Iowa and the northern section was served by facilities in Winona, Minnesota.
+In 1911 a new freight yard and shops were built 13 miles west of Chicago in Proviso Township, which featured a mammoth, 58-stall roundhouse (a twin of the one in Fulton, Illinois).